logto-io/connectors/packages/connector-apple/README.md

 In the opening modal, select the App ID you just enabled Sign in with Apple.

-Enter the domain of your Logto instance without protocol and port, e.g., `your.logto.domain`; then enter the "Return URL" (i.e., Redirect URI), which is the Logto URL with `/callback/apple-universal`, e.g., `https://your.logto.domain/callback/apple-universal`.
+Enter the domain of your Logto instance without protocol and port, e.g., `your.logto.domain`; then enter the "Return URL" (i.e., Redirect URI), which is the Logto URL with `/callback/${connector_id}`, e.g., `https://your.logto.domain/callback/apple-universal`.
+You can get the randomly generated `connector_id` after creating Apple connector in Admin Console.

 ![domain-and-url](/packages/connector-apple/docs/domain-and-url.png)